 Counterparty credit risk refers to the risk of loss associated with the failure by one or more sales and trading counterparties to perform against its contractual obligations.
-The MSBAL Group's counterparty credit risk arises from securities purchased under agreements to resell with external counterparties and derivative transactions with Morgan Stanley affiliates in relation to treasury activities of the Company.
-Counterparty credit exposure is managed by eligible collateral with daily margining between the Company and counterparties and the collateral requirement is not linked to credit rating.
-Given the nature of such transactions, there is no general wrong-way-risk and specific wrong-way risk.
+The MSBAL Group's counterparty credit risk arises from securities purchased under agreements to resell with external counterparties and derivative transactions with Morgan Stanley affiliates in relation to treasury activities of the Company and derivative trading activities under MSBIC.
+Majority of counterparty credit exposure is managed by eligible collateral with daily margining between the Group and counterparties and the collateral requirement is not linked to credit rating.
+Given the nature of such transactions, there is no general wrong-way-risk and specific wrong-way risk within the Group.
 Operating limits in relation to exposures arising from the derivative transactions with Morgan Stanley affiliates are set as a percentage of the Company's capital based on historical usage of such activities.